agdenadel/agdenadel.github.io/_posts/2019-7-22-Information-Criteria.md

 * Hannan-Quinn information criterion
 * Watanabe-Akaike information criterion (WAIC)

-I'm going to talk about AIC and BIC.
+Two of the most common are AIC and BIC.

 ### Akaike Information Criterion

-The AIC was introduced by Hirotugu Akaiki in the 1970s.
+The AIC was introduced by Hirotugu Akaike in the 1970s.
 It has a simple definition:

 $$AIC = 2p - 2 log \hat{L}$$